-Working on future varicose veins, perspiration trickled down cramping legs to saturated socks.
-Sweat filled gloves flicked endless beads of moisture from her sweat-rashed brow.
+Working on a future set of varicose veins, perspiration trickled down cramping legs to saturated socks.
+Sweat-filled-gloves flicked endless beads of moisture from her sweat-rashed brow.

 This her latest summer job.
 Not the worst she’d done.
-But in her top three.
+But it was in her top three.

 The shed was a pressure cooker.
-It’s corrugated doors were wide open to view the red dust swirl and where some breeze made it inside to brush dust against slickened skin peeking from sticky clothing.
+Its corrugated doors were wide open to view the red dust swirl.
+It was only a teaser for the scant breeze that dared enter to brush dirt against slickened skin peeking from sticky clothing.

 Hands fumbled in oversized gloves to stop orange staining fingers.
-Unlike the regulars with carrot-coloured digits and their hardened nails that didn’t chip at the vegetable parade that passed slower than commercial breaks during a mini-series finale.
+Unlike the regulars, with carrot-coloured digits and hardened nails that didn’t chip at the vegetable parade that passed slower than commercial breaks during a mini-series finale.